 - You’ll save money: Sometimes, if you don’t cash a check at your traditional bank, you’ll get charged a fee.
 Currency exchanges often charge fees that increase with the amount of your check.
 And, some big banks may not cash your check if you don’t have an account there, or they may even charge you a fee.
 Direct deposit makes it easy to avoid these unnecessary charges and get your paycheck delivered directly to your account.

-- You can get paid early: Another great benefit you should consider is the fact that you can actually get paid earlier.
+- You can get paid early¹: Another great benefit you should consider is the fact that you can actually get paid earlier with some account options.
 Chime’s Get Paid Early feature allows you to get your paycheck up to 2 days earlier¹ with direct deposit.

 What is a direct deposit form and how do I get one?

 A direct deposit authorization form is a document that permits a third party to transfer money to your bank account.
 Getting a direct deposit form through your bank is usually a simple and quick process.
 Most banks offer a link on their website for setting up direct deposit, with a customized direct deposit form.
 If setting up direct deposit through your employer, simply ask for a form.

 Can you direct deposit into a savings account?

 Yes.
 When filling out your direct deposit form make sure to indicate which type of account you would like the funds to be deposited to — checking or savings.